Liquid Hydrogen Refueler for Hydrogen-Electric Aircraft Applications

 Project Innovation

-Only LH2 has the gravimetric energy density required to fuel zero-emission flight, however handling -423 ºF liquid in the first-ever civilian application requires the full system and several of its components to be pulled forward through several TRL levels.
+LH2 has the gravimetric energy density required to fuel zero-emission flight, however handling -423ºF liquid in the first-ever civilian aviation ground support application requires the full system and several of its components to be pulled forward through several TRL levels.
 The full system integration into a vehicle that meets highest safety and airside certification standards has never been done before.
 Subsystems such as state-of-the-art insulated LH2 tanks will be integrated with zero boil-off technologies.
 LH2 pumps will be able to achieve high flow rates and therefore low fill times for large-capacity aircraft tanks.
-Finally, system safety for practical ground operations must be paramount and therefore highly automated (control system & HMI panels) as well as fail-safe (redundant sources of on-board power: fuel cell and battery/inverter).
+Finally, system safety for practical ground operations must be paramount and therefore highly automated (control system & HMI panels) as well as fail-safe.
+On-board power (fuel cell or battery) will be used to achieve an integrated product that can accomplish fills without connecting with shore power.

 Project Goals